Scientists Propose Plan To Re-Freeze the Arctic

 There are long-standing speculations about decrease of ice in the Arctic possibly causing more evaporation from this ocean, hence more precipitation around it.
 Before we go about refreezing the area, let's see if this effect occurs.

+There are long-standing speculations about decrease of ice in the Arctic possibly causing more evaporation from this ocean, hence more precipitation around it.

+The big problem with that idea is that water vapor is a GHG.
+We don't want more evaporation.

-Maybe we should just go on without the US (Score:2)
+Maybe we should just go on without the US (Score:1)

 You know what creationism and climate change denial have in common?
 Nobody outside the US takes them serious.